Specs & Guidelines

 Responsiveness & Viewport Adaptation

-The Face Match module is fully responsive and adapts seamlessly to a wide range of device sizes and aspect ratios.
-The layout is designed to remain consistent and predictable whether the user is on a small phone, large phone, foldable device, or tablet.
+The Face Match module is fully responsive and adapts to a wide range of device sizes and aspect ratios.
+The comparison images, result icons, instructions, and CTAs remain visible, balanced, and properly aligned across platforms.

 What is responsive (and customizable)